-New Mitsubishis come with factory warranties that cover labor and repairs for manufacturing defects in the first few years of ownership.
+New Mitsubishi vehicles come with factory warranties that cover labor and repairs for manufacturing defects in the first few years of ownership.
 But after this warranty expires, you’ll need a Mitsubishi extended warranty to continue coverage.

 There’s a catch with the Mitsubishi Diamond Care Protection Plan: it’s actually administered by independent companies.
-You’re essentially buying a third-party warranty but may end up paying Mitsubishi a rather hefty markup.
-Further, the warranties are sold through dealers, who will often hike the warranty price up an extra $200 to $500 themselves, according to Edmunds.com.
+You’re essentially buying a third-party warranty but could end up paying Mitsubishi a rather hefty markup.
+The warranties are also sold by dealers, who tend to hike warranty prices by up an extra $200 to $500.

-Also, remember that a Mitsubishi extended warranty will provide full coverage for a maximum of 7 years or 100,000 miles.
+A Mitsubishi extended warranty provides full coverage for a maximum of 7 years/100,000 miles.
 Many third-party extended warranties provide coverage well beyond these limits.

 There are a lot of factors to consider when deciding whether you should get an extended warranty.
 Extended warranties are a separate purchase from your new or used vehicle and will require you to pay a one-time or monthly premium.

 All cars inevitably break down, and repairs can be extremely expensive.
 Consider that the average annual repair cost for a Mitsubishi comes in at $535, according to RepairPal.
 If a major component breaks, the bill could be much higher.

 For a Mitsubishi Outlander, common repair costs could look like this: